lars-t-hansen/sint/README.md

 ## MVP to-do list

+- bug: Intern is not thread-safe, see comment in text!
-- ports and basic I/O
+- ports and basic I/O on text ports
+  - mostly in place now
+  - opening, flushing, closing on text files at least
+  - read-char, write-char on textual ports
+  - peek-char?
 - bug: Number syntax is really wonky, "-1" doesn't work.
 Clean this up.
 - bug: "round" needs to round, not truncate
 - better call/cc based error handling